Exponential Convergence Rates of Classification Errors on Learning with SGD and Random Features: Proof of Theorem 3

-Using these propositions, our main result about the exponential convergence of the expected classification error is shown as follows. \begin{thm} Suppose Assumptions \ref{as1}-\ref{as7} holds.
+\end{prop} \begin{rmk} We note that in \cite{nitanda2018stochastic}, they assumed only the Lipschitz smoothness of $\mathcal{L}(g)$ with respect to $\|\cdot\|_\Sp$-norm, but they used the Lipschitz smoothness of $l(g,z)$ with respect to $\|\cdot\|_\Sp$-norm in the proof of Proposition B. Thus we deal with the Lipschitz smoothness of $l(\cdot, y)$ with respect to the first variable instead (Assumption \ref{as2-8}) and correct these proofs. \end{rmk} Using these propositions, our main result about the exponential convergence of the expected classification error is shown as follows. \begin{thm} Suppose Assumptions \ref{as2-1}-\ref{as2-7} holds.
 There exists a sufficiently small $\lambda>0$ such that the following statement holds:\\ Taking the number of random features $M$ that satisfies

 where $\xi > 0$ is defined as below: